demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-projects-request-access
 ***
-Requests access for the authenticated user to a group or project.
+Requests the authenticated user access to a group or project.

 #### Base Command